M&V Dairy Farms logo

 1) Female Maasai leadership

-2) Superior Holstein Friesian genetics
+2) Selective Holstein Friesian breeding

-3) Consistent veterinary care
+3) Disciplined cattle care

 The cooperative model